CREWdecisions/elicitr/tests/testthat/_snaps/cat_add_data.md

       cat_add_data(x, data_source = y, topic = "topic_1")
     Condition
       Error in `cat_add_data()`:
       !
-The column with the name of the levels contains unexpected values: x The values "level_6" and "level_7" are not valid. i Check the metadata in the <elic_cat> object.
+The column with the name of the categories contains unexpected values: x The values "category_6" and "category_7" are not valid. i Check the metadata in the <elic_cat> object.

 ---